Stylized Water 2

 Water looks different on the device, than it does in the editor (on PC/Consoles) The color gradient and intersection effects are both based on the depth texture Unity renders.
 On mobile platforms, this depth texture is of lower precision, so it’s possible any depth-based effect pans out a little differently.
 To increase the accuracy of the depth texture:

-Intersection foam starts flickering when viewed from afar (~+1000 units) The intersection foam effect is based on the depth texture Unity renders.
-On mobile platforms, this depth texture is of lower precision than on PC/Consoles.
-This means in the far distance, the depth value (of any given pixel) may be very close to that of the geometry behind it (eg. 0.98553 vs 0.98554).
-Due to floating point rounding errors, these values may move back and forth, which translates to a visual artefact.
-Solutions:
+Intersection foam starts flickering when running the app on the device The intersection foam effect is based on the depth texture Unity renders.
+On mobile platforms, this depth texture may be of lower precision than on PC/Consoles.
+Jittering may occur when: In these case the depth value (of any given pixel) may be very close to that of the geometry behind it (eg. 0.98553 vs 0.98554).
+Typically in very shallow water, such as shorelines.
+Due to floating point rounding errors, these values may appear to jitter back and forth, which translates to a visual artefact.
+This is comparable to Z-Fighting.
+Solutions: This whole ordeal pertains to the general working of 3D rendering and is not something the water shader can circumvent, nor does it mean it’s broken.

 When using an orthographic camera, water appears below other objects/terrain and intersection effects aren’t visible This issue is caused by transparency sorting, mobile devices are less accurate in this manner, especially with orthographic cameras.
 To rectify this: These steps reduce the rendering range for the camera and therefore increase the accuracy of sorting.
 After which, the water should render correctly.